funkwerk/antlr-d/README.md

 This covers the runtime library, the tool to translate the syntax  into D code and the tests for the runtime library.
 See also [ANTLR version 4.7.3](http://www.antlr.org/) yet.

-This D port of ANTLR 4 handle UTF-8 characters as input stream.
+This D port of ANTLR 4 uses UTF-8 characters as input stream.

 ## Install
 1. Download or clone the package